Create a retro red and blue 3d analyph text effect in Photoshop

 Making the second copy of the text.

-We now have the original type layer on the bottom and two copies above it:
+You should now have the original text layer on the bottom with two copies above it.

 Photoshop's Layers panel showing the original type layer and two copies.